akakura with orange tubular flowers for the tūī

 Range

 Found throughout the North Island in lowland forests, scrublands, and regenerating bush.
-Most common in North Island (Northland, Auckland, Waikato, Bay of Plenty, Wellington).
+Most common in Northland, Auckland, Waikato, Bay of Plenty, and Wellington.

 Endemism